For Au Pairs

 TRAVEL EXPENSES

-It is expected that the au pair pais for the flights to and from Australia.
+It is expected that the au pair pays for the flights to and from Australia.
 In some cases, the host family is happy with the help you provide may decide to help with part of the cost.
 However, this is only CAPA’s recommendation, and the family is not obliged to do so.

 OTHER INFORMATION